Forsaken by the Bitch Goddess at Year’s End

 Revisiting the story for this issue, I noticed I may have gotten the idea to read it annually from Ken Harris himself: at a party, he brags about a passage of Proust he reads every year.
 Was it possible that I wanted to be like the butt of the story’s joke, the man I considered a cautionary tale?

-Those Christmases spent with “Who Has Seen the Wind?” came before I went to grad school, before I moved to New York, before I got a job in publishing and attending parties where an editor might mistake one writer for another, or pose the dreaded question, “What are you writing these days?” as one editor asks Ken.
+Those Christmases spent with “Who Has Seen the Wind?” came before I went to grad school, before I moved to New York, before I got a job in publishing and started attending parties where an editor might mistake one writer for another, or pose the dreaded question, “What are you writing these days?” as one editor asks Ken.
 Even though the night that follows is depraved and devastating, I’ll admit it also seemed a little glamourous.

-Carson McCullers published this story in Mademoiselle in 1956, just over ten years before she died at the age of 50.
+Carson McCullers published this story in Mademoiselle in 1956, just over ten years before she died at the age of fifty.
 McCullers is a writer that inspires fascination; her life was too short, and from afar, seems at once fabulous and mortally frustrating.
 She wrote novels and stories that were both deeply imaginative and brutally realistic, she was friends with Truman Capote and Tennessee Williams, she came from the south and lived in a bohemian artists’ collective in Brooklyn, she was ill as a child, suffered from strokes, and drank too much.

 Jenn Shapland, the author My Autobiography of Carson McCullers, is similarly fascinated.
 In the book, out in February 2020, Shapland explores McCullers’ legacy as a queer artist and surfaces her important relationships, both creative and romantic, with women.
 Shapland observes how McCullers gave desires and her secrets to her characters: to Frankie who does not know she is in love with her brother’s fiancé in a Member at the Wedding, to the partnership between John Singer and Spiros Antonapoulos in The Heart is a Lonely Hunter, to Captain Penderton’s attraction to Private Williams in Reflections of a Golden Eye.